kubeshop/testkube/docs/UI.md

 ## **HTTPS/TLS Configuration**

-To have secure access to the dashboard and the results endpoint, a certificate should be provided.
+To have secure access to the UI and the results endpoint, a certificate should be provided.
 The Helm charts can be configured from the Ingress section of the values file:

 ```yaml
 ingress: